PersocomAI/.github/profile/README.md

 ## About the First Release

-This is an unsorted list of planned features.
-Only some will be included in the **first release**.
+Only some features will be included in the **first release**.
+The inclusion of the dedicated roleplay mode into the first release is still undecided.
 That release is designed to ensure that future updates do not negatively impact your AI companion, as long as you continue using the same LLM.

+**First release:** Soon™

 **Website:** [PersocomAI.net](https://persocomai.net) *(forward actually to this side)*

 **Discord:** [Official PersocomAI Support](https://discord.gg/65h9Xb2A4T)

-**First release:** Soon™
+I’m always open to hearing any suggestions or feedback you may have for improvement.
+Feel free to share them on GitHub or on the project’s Discord server.

 ### Important